Promotion and Tenure Procedures, Department of French, Francophone and Italian Studies

 Under the University standards for the award of tenure and/or promotion to the rank of associate professor, the record must demonstrate a successfully developing scholarly career, as reflected in such factors as the quality and quantity of publications or creative activities, external reviews of the candidate’s work by respected scholars or practitioners in the field, the candidate’s regional, national, or international reputation, and other evidence of an active and productive scholarly agenda.

-In the Department of French and Italian, the following scholarship expectations to meet University standards apply for the award of tenure and/or promotion to the rank of associate professor: the record must demonstrate a successfully developing scholarly career, as reflected in such factors as the quality and quantity of publications or creative activities, external reviews of the candidate’s work by respected scholars or practitioners in the field, the candidate’s regional, national, or international reputation, and other evidence of an active and productive scholarly agenda.
+In the Department of French, Francophone and Italian Studies, the following scholarship expectations to meet University standards apply for the award of tenure and/or promotion to the rank of associate professor: the record must demonstrate a successfully developing scholarly career, as reflected in such factors as the quality and quantity of publications or creative activities, external reviews of the candidate’s work by respected scholars or practitioners in the field, the candidate’s regional, national, or international reputation, and other evidence of an active and productive scholarly agenda.
 Continuing productivity after the completion of the dissertation, from the time of one’s formal entry into a professional academic career, is expected.

 Under the University standards for promotion to the rank of professor, the record must demonstrate an established scholarly career, as reflected in such factors as a substantial and ongoing pattern of publication or creative activity, external reviews of the candidate’s work by eminent scholars or practitioners in the field, the candidate’s national or international reputation, and other evidence of an active and productive scholarly career.

-Service.
 Service is an important responsibility of all faculty members that contributes to the University’s performance of its larger mission.
 Although the nature of service activities will depend on a candidate’s particular interests and abilities, service contributions are an essential part of being a good citizen of the University.
-The Department of French and Italian accepts and values scholarly service to the discipline or profession, service within the University, and public service at the local, state, national, or international level.
+The Department of French, Francophone and Italian Studies accepts and values scholarly service to the discipline or profession, service within the University, and public service at the local, state, national, or international level.
 Voluntary participation on Summer Language Institute programs is considered part of service.

 Under the University standards for the award of tenure and/or promotion to associate professor, the record must demonstrate a pattern of service to the University at one or more levels, to the discipline or profession, and/or to the local, state, national, or international communities.

-In the Department of French and Italian, the following service expectations to meet University standards apply for the award of tenure and/or promotion to the rank of associate professor: the record should indicate regular and meaningful participation in activities necessary to the successful functioning of the Department, College, and/or University, including participation at departmental meetings.
+In the Department of French, Francophone and Italian Studies, the following service expectations to meet University standards apply for the award of tenure and/or promotion to the rank of associate professor: the record should indicate regular and meaningful participation in activities necessary to the successful functioning of the Department, College, and/or University, including participation at departmental meetings.
 There should be evidence of a record of substantial contributions to the larger university community, the profession, or the discipline at the local, regional, national, or international level (e.g. memberships on committees or task forces; memberships on editorial or advisory boards; student recruitment; administration; reviewing grant applications; judging academic awards competitions; offices in professional organizations; conducting ad hoc workshops; fund raising; organizing conferences, lectures, or readings, etc.).

 Under the University standards for promotion to the rank of professor, the record must demonstrate an ongoing pattern of service reflecting substantial contributions to the University at one or more levels, to the discipline or profession, and/or to the local, state, national, or international communities.

-In the Department of French and Italian, the following service expectations to meet University standards apply for the promotion to the rank of full professor: the record should indicate significant participation in activities necessary to the successful functioning of the department, College, and/or University, including (at a minimum) significant service on two committees per year and participation at departmental meetings.
+In the Department of French, Francophone and Italian Studies, the following service expectations to meet University standards apply for the promotion to the rank of full professor: the record should indicate significant participation in activities necessary to the successful functioning of the department, College, and/or University, including (at a minimum) significant service on two committees per year and participation at departmental meetings.
 In addition, there should be evidence of substantial contributions to the larger university community, the profession, or the discipline at the local, regional, national, or international level (e.g. memberships on committees or task forces; memberships on editorial or advisory boards; reviewing manuscripts for professional journals and presses; evaluating outside departments; acting as an external evaluator for promotion and tenure dossiers); playing an active role in student recruitment; administration; reviewing grant applications; judging academic awards competitions; offices in professional organizations; conducting ad hoc workshops; fund raising; organizing conferences, lectures, or readings, etc.), is expected for the award of promotion to the rank of professor.
 A record demonstrating leadership at the department, College, University, or professional level indicates meritorious service beyond minimum expectations.

 Promotion emphasizes research and service.